yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 People with current mid to high-end GPUs can benefit from the surplus of computational capabilities and available VRAM.
 Actual performance will be determined by each specific game, but it’s safe to assume that good hardware can use a 2X or 3X multiplier with little issue most of the time.
-We personally don’t recommend going higher than 3X as not even the best consumer hardware available at this moment can provide a perfect experience on very high rendering resolutions, but the options are there to experiment with.
+We personally don’t recommend going higher than 3X as not even the best consumer hardware available at this moment can provide a perfect experience when rendering at very high resolutions, but the options are there to experiment with.

 Light or very well optimized games like `Super Smash Bros.
 Ultimate` and `Metroid Dread` can make for great experiences on 4K or 8K displays.